 Give the tool a hex value for the middle

-500 swatch and it will generate a full suite of swatches from
+500 swatch, and it will generate a full suite of swatches from

 Adjusting the Hue will change the Swatches at the extremes of the Palette away from the base colour.
 This can make a Palette much more interesting as it is no longer monotone.

-Adjusting the Saturation can help brighten up Swatches at the extremes, instead of a washed out Palette.
+Adjusting the Saturation can help brighten up Swatches at the extremes instead of a washed-out Palette.
 Particularly useful for base colours with little Saturation to begin with.

 1000 swatches – of which the 50 and 900 swatches will be slightly inside.

 I'll defer to the Tailwind CSS Docs for adding these colours to your tailwind.config.js file.
-If you scroll to the bottom of your Palette you'll see the output and can copy the config settings.
+If you scroll to the bottom of your Palette, you'll see the output and can copy the config settings.

-For a quick experiment you could paste your new Palette into a tailwind.new Playground.
+For a quick experiment, you could paste your new Palette into a tailwind.new Playground.